ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkColorSpaceKHR.md

 Possible values of
 [VkSurfaceFormatKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSurfaceFormatKHR.html)::`colorSpace`, specifying
-supported color spaces of a presentation engine, are:
+the color spaces that a presentation engine can accept, are:

 ``` c
 // Provided by VK_KHR_surface